zhouselena/nuggets2-team14-headbashing-public/DESIGN.md

 The server will run as follows:

+	parses command line for number of arguments check if can open map, add randomized gold nuggets start connection and wait for clients to connect while game is not over:
+		if/for each client that connects:
+			if spectator, boot current spectator if exists enter spectator mode
+			else
+				add player
+				draw map
+				for all players that exist, add to map check for player input
+					if quit, then quit
+					if move, then update their location and information if there is no more gold to get, then end game

 	execute from a command line per the requirement spec parse the command line, validate parameters
 	call initializeGame() to set up data structures